 The emergence of drug-resistant mutations represents a significant obstacle in the effective treatment of various diseases, including cancer.
-This is most recently exemplified by over 80 FDA-approved kinase inhibitors already having known resistant mutations.
-These mutations can arise in the target proteins of therapeutic agents, rendering them less susceptible or completely resistant to the drugs' intended mechanisms of action.
-The ability to predict drug-resistant mutations in advance promises to guide precision medicine.2-4 A number of susceptible and resistance mutations have been characterized for FDA-approved kinase inhibitors (e.g. OncoKB) but a much larger number of mutations in the target of therapy (the kinase domain) have been observed for which no data is available.4-9
+This is most recently exemplified by over 80 FDA-approved kinase inhibitors (also known as TKIs) already having known resistant mutations.1 These mutations can arise in the target proteins of therapeutic agents, rendering them less susceptible or completely resistant to the drugs' intended mechanisms of action.
+The ability to predict drug-resistant mutations in advance promises to guide precision medicine.^{2-4}

-Predicting the impact of mutations remains challenging due to the complex and diverse nature of resistance mechanisms.
-Kinase mutations may decrease drug-binding affinity or potency,10-12 increase kinase activity,13-16 tune inhibitor sensitivity profiles, or any combination of these mechanisms, or other mechanisms involving additional cellular machinery.
-Alternatively, mutations may shift the population of conformations towards alternative states, decreasing the population of drug-compatible conformations.21-26 Some resistance mutations may even be compensatory, increasing activity of the kinase either through shifting towards increased propensity towards an active kinase, or increasing the affinity for ATP.
-Of these potential mechanisms, the most direct way that a mutation can cause drug resistance is by perturbing the kinase-inhibitor binding affinity.10-12,30,31
+A number of susceptible and resistance mutations have been characterized for FDA-approved kinase inhibitors (e.g., OncoKB) but a much larger number of mutations in the target of therapy (the kinase domain) have been observed for which no data is available.4-9 potency,^{10-12} increase kinase activity,^{13-16} tune inhibitor sensitivity profiles,^{11,17,18} or any combination of these mechanisms, or other mechanisms involving additional cellular machinery.^{19,20} Alternatively, mutations may shift the population of conformations toward alternative states, decreasing the population of drug-compatible conformations.^{21-26} Some resistance mutations may even be compensatory, increasing activity of the kinase either through shifting toward increased propensity toward an active kinase,^{27,28} or increasing the affinity for ATP.^{14,22,29} Of these potential mechanisms, the most direct way that a mutation can cause drug resistance is by perturbing the kinase-inhibitor binding affinity.^{10-12,30,31}